 Preheat over to 200°C/400°F/Gas Mark 6.

-While the filling is simmering, chop the potatoes evenly into small bite-size pieces and put them into a medium pot.
+While the filling is simmering, chop the potatoes evenly into small bite-size pieces and put them into a medium pot (we usually leave the skins on).
 Cover with boiling water, bring back to the boil, then reduce the heat and leave to simmer until tender (about 15 minutes).
 Drain the potatoes, return them to the pot and mash with a potato masher, adding the oil and non-dairy milk a little at a time until your mash reaches the right texture (smooth but not sloppy).
 Taste and season with salt and pepper.

 Tip the lentil mixture into a lasagne-type casserole dish and top with the mashed potato (aim for approximately half the lentil and half the potato).
 Bake in the preheated over for 20-30 minutes, until the top of the potato is turning golden and starting to crisp.
 Remove from the oven and serve.